 The data weren’t all in agreement.
 But based on what we knew of mechanisms, combined with the human data, it made sense to believe that vitamin E, at specific dosages, may have helped certain people (people with deficiencies), been useless for a lot of people, and harmed others (induced toxicity).
 It doesn’t make much sense to conclude that vitamin E has no effect and to extrapolate this to the whole population.

-In 2009, a group of researchers wanted to end the confusion regarding vitamin E and mortality and decided to go with a Bayesian hierarchical meta-analysis and incorporate prior information into the model.
+In 2009, a group of researchers wanted to end the confusion regarding vitamin E and mortality and decided to go with a Bayesian hierarchical meta-analysis and incorporate prior information into the model, thinking that it would be the solution the mixed results found in the past.
 They explain their reasoning for using a Bayesian meta-analysis,

 “This relationship should be modeled in a robust fashion and presented in a way that clarifies the strength of the relationship and, to the extent possible, resolves residual uncertainties about the relationship and its strength.
 We take an approach that is ideally suited for both purposes: Bayesian hierarchical modeling [4,17].
 This approach makes assumptions that are less restrictive than those of a conventional meta-analysis”...